codecrafters-io/docker-starter-nim/README.md

-This is a starting point for Go solutions to the ["Build Your Own Docker" Challenge](https://codecrafters.io/challenges/docker).
+This is a starting point for Nim solutions to the ["Build Your Own Docker" Challenge](https://codecrafters.io/challenges/docker).

 **Note**: If you're viewing this repo on GitHub, head over to